anodyne/nova/README.md

 Last Update
 -----------
-17 February 2010
+19 February 2010

 Latest Updates
 --------------
-* updated the jquery ui to version 1.8rc2
-* updated the head include files with the new jquery ui css naming scheme
-* updated all the skins with the new naming scheme
-* updated the install data
-* updated the 0.9.6 update file
-* updated the user section view files to use the new form layout
-* updated the characters section view files to use the new form layout
-* updated the skin stylesheets to tweak the new form layout
-* updated the manage section view files to use the new form layout on some pages
+* fixed bug where the rank ajax menus always showed the default rank set (#75)
-* updated the site section view files to use the new form layout on some pages
+* updated the site settings page to use the form layout
-* updated the admin section to clean up some UI inconsistencies
+* updated the site settings page to handle rank selection better
-* updated thresher to clean up some UI inconsistencies
-* updated the titan skin
-* updated markItUp! to version 1.1.6.1
-* removed the old jquery ui css files
-* added the new jquery ui css files

 Changes in 0.9.6
 ----------------